 Well, EK can put BHB (Beta-hydroxybutyrate or ketone bodies) in your blood.
 The result varies by the individual but a typical boost is about 30 min - 3 hours.

-So when people say “drink this stuff and you’ll be in ketosis”, what they really mean is that after you drink EK and measure your blood ketone level after an hour or so, you will see the presence of ketones.
+So when people say “drink this stuff and you’ll be in ketosis”, what they really mean is that after you drink EK and measure your blood ketones after an hour or so, you will see the presence of ketones.

 Why?
 Because your ketone levels will return to your baseline, whether that be in ketosis (from eating a ketogenic diet) or not in ketosis (if you eat too many carbs).

 And we all know that what matters the most is having your body is in the nutritional ketosis state because that's how you will gain all the real benefits of ketosis.